jymhe120/MSIS2629_SelfStudyProject/README.md

 [Reference](https://www.bloomberg.com/graphics/2015-whats-warming-the-world/)

 This graph is an interactive gif useful for educating audience about how human causes the climate change.
 The graph consists of all the information(human factors, natural factors, and observed temperature changes) needed to demonstrate its intended meaning that human does cause global warming.
 It is clearly shown that the human factors are highly correlated with the observed temperature changes.
 The perceptibility is good as the information displayed is easy on the human eye and brain.
 The caption summrizes effect of all factors on temperature and provides intuitive context for the viewers.
-It is also aestheticlly pleasing with distinctive color on a white background.
+It is also aesthetically pleasing with distinctive color on a white background.
 The gif format catches the users eye and stimulates viewers interest to scroll down to read more.

 ![Human Cause Climate Change 2](https://github.com/jymhe120/MSIS2629_SelfStudyProject/blob/master/GlobalTemp.png) [Reference](https://www.carbonbrief.org/analysis-why-scientists-think-100-of-global-warming-is-due-to-humans)

 This graph is quite useful and informational as it clearly and accurately rerpesents the effect of both natural and human factors on observed temperature changes from 1950-2017.
-The graph is very intuitive for the viewrs as it consists of all the visual elements of a typical scientific graph: title, x and y axis, lines, and legends.
-From the graph we can clearly see that the human factors (greenhouse gases) best fit the observed dots and easily conclude that human are the major cause of the climate change.
+The graph is very intuitive for the viewrs as it consists of all the visual elements of a typical scientific graph: a title, x and y axis, lines, and legends.
+From the graph we can clearly see that the human factors (greenhouse gases) best fits the observed dots and easily conclude that human are the major cause of the climate change.
 The vibrant color scheme on a plain background catches the viewers eye and engages the audience.